The hardest part of adopting a new profession is getting started

 There was a lot of speculation regarding the origin of the tip that led the police to stake out the Clements’ house.
 So far, the anonymity promise of the tip line apparently had been honored.
 Concerning the multitude of identifiable victims, Marty learned there were several significant reward offers still active and he began planning how to obtain those while preserving that anonymity.

 In a call to Robert, the Friendly Hands manager, to reinforce admonitions regarding secrecy, Marty learned that Nigel’s lender had agreed to swap the loan debt for an interest in the company, and that a long-awaited licensing agreement had finally been consummated which promised significant income for at least ten years, with an option to extend.
 So it appeared Marty would have to search for future clients elsewhere.

 To avoid any later complications that might lead back to him, Marty called each of the Clements at their respective drinking places from his disposable phone and explained the importance of their respective spouses remaining healthy.
 Should one meet with any disaster, Marty indicated he would have to have a serious talk with the survivor.
 His point was made.

-Fortunately, Marty had worn differing disguises when contacting his two clients (consisting mostly of separate ill-fitting wigs) and hoped that, even should the easing of animosity he sensed between them progress to the point of intimate disclosures, they would not connect their respective hitmen.
+Fortunately, Marty had worn differing disguises when contacting his two clients (consisting mostly of separate ill-fitting wigs) and he hoped that, even should the easing of animosity he sensed between them progress to the point of intimate disclosures, they would not connect their respective hitmen.